 Pictured here receiving first place in MARS 2015 Songwriting Competition, Russell writes songs of personal and social transformation.
 Inspired by playing warm-up for Van Morrison, Brutsché toured Canada in the 80's with Small Town Band.
 In 2014 Nashville performer/producer Kacey Jones covered "Climbed A Hill" from his CD Restless Heart, and Mike Greenleaf released his version of Brutsché's "Westbound" in summer 2018.
-Brutsché's recent album "Bucket of Gold" is available in CD and also download card, at performances and through CD Baby.
+Brutsché's new album "California Style" is available digitally on iTunes, Spotify, Pandora and others, and in hard copy at concerts.

 "Interesting juxtapositions of historical icons...underneath much of Brutsché's work is a critique of a consumerist society and how we spend our days in its thrall"--Wallace Baine, Santa Cruz Sentinel 5/6/10